 - SF Bay Restoration Authority Logo - Stacked

 - SF Bay Restoration Authority Logo - Banner

 - Measure AA Logo

-- Completed Request For Disbursement (RFD) Form.
-Please download and fill out this PDF (OR this Excel sheet with two tabs) and submit the document with an original signature, printed single-sided in Portrait orientation.
-Please note that because an original signature is required, electronic copies of RFDs will not be accepted.
+The Request For Disbursement (RFD) form.
+Please download and fill out this PDF (OR this Excel sheet with two tabs) and include the codes provided by your Authority Project Manager in the “Fund Source” box at the bottom left.
+Save the document without a signature as a PDF.
 See RFD instructions for more information.
 Please also refer to the COSTS AND DISBURSEMENTS section of your grant agreement for additional information on what costs are eligible for reimbursement.